The following timeline highlights significant benchmarks in The Growing Stage’s history:

 2010 – The Growing Stage was awarded $215,296 by the Morris County Historic Preservation Trust to complete Phase II of the Palace Theatre’s front façade restoration.
 This marked the fifth consecutive fully-funded grant from the Morris County Historic Preservation Trust, for a total of $375,618.

-2010 – Assemblyman Gary Chiusano introduced Bill AJR63 which would officially designate The Growing Stage as the Children’s Theatre of New Jersey.
-Since that time Assemblymen Bucco and Di Maio joined the bill as primary sponsors.
-State Senators Bucco and Oroho presented a similar Bill SJR68 that was passed first through the State Government, Wagering, Tourism & Historic Preservation Committee and then received unanimous support on the Senate floor with a 37-0 vote in favor in June 2011.
-Bill AJR63 now awaits review from the Tourism & the Arts committee before going to the Assembly floor.
+2010 – State Senators Bucco and Oroho presented a Bill SJR68 that was passed first through the State Government, Wagering, Tourism & Historic Preservation Committee and then received unanimous support on the Senate floor with a 37-0 vote in favor in June 2011 officially designating The Growing Stage as the Children’s Theatre of New Jersey.

-- Our grant request of $19,360 to the Morris County Historic Preservation Trust Fund was fully funded.
-This will provide the cost estimates and contracts for the roofs and three remaining parts of our façade, including the fly building to be completely restored.
+- In June, 2015 our grant request of $261,480 to the Morris County Historic Preservation Trust Fund was fully funded.
+This will provide replacement of the roofs, new energy-efficient windows, and restoration of the three remaining parts of our façade.

-- The Growing Stage was named the host site for the Creative Skylands Conference to be held in June, 2015.
-The forum started as and continues to be an initiative of the Geraldine R. Dodge Foundation and invites a select cross-section of leaders in the arts, government, corporate community, education, philanthropic and non-profit service communities to look at unique challenges of our region and how we can collaborate to address them.
+- The Growing Stage was the host site for the Creative Skylands Conference held in June, 2015.
+The forum invited a select cross-section of leaders in the arts, government, corporate community, education, philanthropic and non-profit service communities to look at unique challenges of our region and how we can collaborate to address them.

 - Two winners from our New Play Reading Festival have gone on to achieve additional accolades.
 Anne Negri’s play WITH TWO WINGS that debuted at our theatre received the 2014 Distinguished Play Award and Emily Freeman, whose piece AND THEN CAME TANGO which will make its World Premiere on our stage in 2015 received the Distinguished Thesis Award by the American Alliance for Theatre and Education.

-- Our New Play Reading program received 162 submissions from playwrights in 30 states across our country, Australia, England, France, Canada, New Zealand and Nova Scotia.
-This is up from the 101 we received last year.
+- Our New Play Reading program received 162 submissions in 2014 from playwrights in 30 states across our country, Australia, England, France, Canada, New Zealand and Nova Scotia.
+This is up from the 101 we received in 2013.
+This season had a similar response of over 150 new works submitted once again!

 - The Growing Stage Board of Trustees adopted the resolution to establish an endowment to meet the future needs of our home, The Palace Theatre.
-The goal to be raised the first year is $100,000.00.
+The goal to be raised the first year was $100,000.00 was met in March, 2015 by a three year pledge made by the Brueckner Family Foundation.
+The new goal is $250,000 to ensure that our facility continues to be honored for its history, while being improved for our audiences tomorrow!